jordyborg/project0/README.md

 ## Project Description

 The point of this project is to create and design the game Tic Tac Toe from the very beginning using Javascript, HTML, CSS and jQuery.
-The game is to be accessible using a Web Browser.
+The game is accessible using a Web Browser.
-It's a game where there are two players and each of the players takes a turn on a 9-piece board that is 3x3, with the aim to get three of your either x's or O's in a row.
+It's a game where there are two players and each of the players takes a turn on a 9-piece board that is divided 3x3, with the aim to get three of 'X's or 'O's in a row. a short, fun and brilliant experience.

 ## Technology used